Skip to main content

 National City Bayfront

-The National City Bayfront is made up of 273 acres of waterfront land and 167 acres of water and includes the National City Marine Terminal, Pepper Park, Pier 32 Marina, the Aquatic Center and many pieces of valuable public art.
+The National City Bayfront is made up of 273 acres of waterfront land and 167 acres of water and includes includes Pepper Park with a public boat launch and a fishing pier.
+It also includes a portion of the Bayshore Bikeway, an aquatic center, many pieces of valuable public art, Pier 32 Marina, and the National City Marine Terminal.
 The National City Marina District refers to the approximately 60-acre area in and around Pier 32 Marina, including Pepper Park.

-The Port of San Diego has been working closely with the City of National City, as well as business and community stakeholders, to rebalance land uses for the National City Bayfront – referred to as the National City Balanced Plan, or Balanced Plan – based on public priorities.
+The Port of San Diego has been working closely with the City of National City, as well as business and community stakeholders, to rebalance land uses for the Marina District – referred to as the National City Balanced Plan, or Balanced Plan – based on public priorities.
+In December 2025, the California Coastal Commission unanimously certified the National City Balanced Plan Port Master Plan Amendment (PMPA).
+The next step is for the Board of Port Commissioners to accept the certification.
+That important milestone will allow the Port and City to begin making progress on projects to expand commercial recreation and maritime uses on the National City Bayfront, unlocking taxes for the City and revenue for the Port.
+It will also pave the way for additional public access and park space.

 Pepper Park Construction Schedule

-- All construction is anticipated to be complete in late 2025
+• All construction is anticipated to be complete in early 2026

-- The boat ramp, fishing pier, and the parking lot will remain open during construction.
+• The boat ramp, parking lot and the National City Aquatic Center will remain open during construction.

 In June 2024, the Board awarded an approximately $6.1 million contract to De La Fuente Construction and authorized an additional $1.2 million for construction administration and contingency, for a total construction cost of up to $7.35 million.
 The Port designated $4.35 million in funding received via the American Rescue Plan Act and the State of California’s Coronavirus Fiscal Recovery Fund, plus another $2 million from the Port’s Balanced Capital Program, and $1.6 million in Other Capital Projects funding.
 Additionally, Austal USA, which is operating a new ship repair facility on the National City Bayfront, contributed $250,000.